sib-swiss/unix-first-steps-training/exercise_instructions.md

     cd ./exercise_5/fasta_files/
     ```

-1. Display the first 10 lines and last 5 lines.
+1. Display the first 10 and last 5 lines.

     ```sh
     head protein_sequences.fasta      # No need to specify -n 10 in this case
                                       # because 10 is the default value.
     tail -5 protein_sequences.fasta
     ```

+   :fire:
+   **Tips:**
+   * If you want to display the entire file except for the last `X` lines you
+     can use `head -n-X` (replace `X` by the number of lines you want to skip
+     at the end of the file).
+   * Conversely, `tail -n+X` will skip the first `X` lines, and then print all
+     the remaining lines till the end of the file.

 2. Count the number of lines and words in the file.